rainerzufalldererste/hypersonic-rle-kit/README.md

 - `OpenCL` variant available for some of the decoders.

 ### Benchmark
- See [Full Benchmark with Graphs](https://raw.githubusercontent.com/rainerzufalldererste/hypersonic-rle-kit/master/docs/index.html), the tables below only contain a tiny selection of the 100+ codecs.
+ <p style="">See [Full Benchmark with Graphs](https://rainerzufalldererste.github.io/hypersonic-rle-kit/), the tables below only contain a tiny selection of the 100+ codecs.</p>

  - Single-Threaded
  - Running on an `AMD Ryzen 9 7950X`, `32 GB DDR5-6000 CL30` on Windows 11.